matterhorn-chat/matterhorn/docs/BUILDING.md

 Build from repo
 ===============

 Before building Matterhorn from source, you'll need a GitHub account.
-A GitHub account is necessary to fetch the submodule sources.
+By default, GitHub account is necessary to fetch the submodule sources.
+(If you need to do a source build but don't have an SSH key present for GitHub access, you'll need to change the submodule URLs; see below.)

 1. Clone the `matterhorn` source: `git clone git@github.com:matterhorn-chat/matterhorn.git`
 2. `cd matterhorn`